AlexisSamp/Data-to-Health-Analysis/README.md

 # Data-to-Health-Analysis
-End-To-End SQL to PowerBI dashboard for analysing employee data to reward healthy employee lifestyle.

-Data Analysis Tasks
+Data Analysis Tasks:
 - Build Database
-- Develop SQL Query
+- Develop SQL Queries
 - Perform Analysis
 - Connect Database to Power BI
-- Build a Dashboard (Based on approved wireframe)
+- Build a Dashboard based on approved wireframe

 ## Project Background
 DeskWorks Consulting is a company that specializes in providing expert technology advice to organizations seeking specialized insights to enhance their business strategies.